 Israel's economy is affected by global economic conditions, including regional and international rates of economic growth.
-Recent developments in the global economy, including the United Kingdom's withdrawal from the European Union, have led to increased market volatility and decreased consumer confidence.
+Recent developments in the global economy, including the British referendum and subsequent efforts to leave the European Union, have led to increased market volatility and decreased consumer confidence.
 The potential impact of these developments on the Israeli economy is uncertain.
 Although Israel's economy has shown moderate rates of growth in recent years, there can be no assurance that Israel's economy will continue to grow in the case of a prolonged negative global economic climate.